CloudSlang/docs/cloudslang_dsl_reference.rst

 but **.sl.yaml** and **.sl.yml** will work as well.
 CloudSlang system properties file names end with the **.prop.sl** extension.

+Since CloudSlang is YAML-based, proper indentation is crucial.
+For more information, see the :ref:`YAML Overview <indentation_scoping>`.

 There are three types of CloudSlang files:

 -  flow - contains a list of steps and navigation logic that calls